 Explore Earth’s past climates recorded in the rocks of Islay and the Garvellach islands

-The rocks of Islay include a record of some of the most extreme climatic changes in Earth’s history – major global climate fluctuations that took place some 650 million years ago when glaciers reached the tropics.
+The rocks of Islay and the Garvellachs include a record of some of the most extreme climatic changes in Earth’s history – major global climate fluctuations that took place some 700 million years ago when glaciers reached the tropics.
 Glacial deposits indicating a worldwide ice age – or ‘Snowball Earth’ – are sandwiched between rocks that were deposited in much warmer climates.
-There are four key localities on the eastern part of Islay that record the transition into and out of a ‘Snowball Earth’.

-At Beannan Dubh, near Ballgrant, the eroded and heavily fissured surface of the Lossit Limestone Formation is exposed.
-The limestone contains oolites, or ‘egg stones’; sedimentary rocks made of circular grains of calcium carbonate which commonly form on the bed of shallow seas.
-It also contains stromatolites, fossilised collections of tiny organisms which would have thrived in a warm temperate climate, suggesting Islay was in the tropics when the limestone formed.
+At Beannan Buidhe, near Ballygrant, the eroded and heavily fissured surface of the Lossit Limestone Formation is exposed.
+The limestone contains stromatolites, fossilised collections of tiny organisms which would have thrived in a warm temperate climate, suggesting Islay was in the tropics when the limestone formed.

 Overlying, and in places infilling, the limestone are a variety of glacial deposits including iron-rich siltstones, sandstones and layers of ‘diamictite’.
-This is a rare and striking rock; mudstone that contains a variety of pebbles and boulders, many of them granite.
-It is thought to have formed during an ice age when glaciers, embedded with pieces of continental rock, flowed towards an ocean, perhaps grounding at or close to sea level, before gradually melting and scattering their cargo of glacial debris into the underlying mud.
+This is a striking rock; containing a variety of pebbles and boulders, many of them granite.
+It is thought to have formed during an ice age when glaciers, embedded with pieces of continental rock, flowed towards an ocean, perhaps grounding at or close to sea level, before gradually melting and depositing their cargo of glacial debris.
 Thick layers of diamictite occur at Port Askaig and along the coast to the south around Fionn Phort; and extend north into the uninhabited Garvellach Islands and through the Scottish Highlands to crop out at other locations, including Schiehallion.

-At Caol Isla, north of Port Askaig, the rocks overlying the cap carbonate indicate a return to tropical conditions.
+At Caol Isla, north of Port Askaig, these rocks indicate a return to tropical conditions.
 They include sedimentary rocks such as siltstones and carbonates containing mud cracks and ripple marks.
 Further north at Bunnahabhain, dolomitic rocks are exposed – these are carbonate rocks composed mainly of the mineral dolomite.
 Like the Lossit Limestone, these dolomitic rocks contain stromatolites.
-Dramatic exposures of the stromatolitic layers within the Bunnahabhain Dolomites can be found on the remote North Coast of Islay.
+Dramatic exposures of the stromatolitic layers within the Bonahaven Dolomite can be found on the remote North Coast of Islay.

 This ‘yo-yoing’ between rocks created in warm shallow seas and those created under glacial conditions that are found on Islay and the Garvellachs have enabled scientists to piece together an intriguing story that provides evidence of a ‘Snowball Earth’.